Electrical and Computer Engineering

 Prerequisites: ECE 231 and ECE 271.
 This course presents the various sources of renewable energy including wind, solar, and biomass as potential sources of energy and investigates the contribution they can make to the energy profile of the nation.
 The technology used to harness these resources will be presented.
-Discussions of economic,environment, politics and social policy are integral components of the course.
+Discussions of economic,environment, and social policies are integral components of the course.

 ECE 449.
 Power Systems Laboratory.
 2 credits, 4 contact hours (0;4;0).

 ECE 451.
 Advanced Computer Architecture.
 3 credits, 3 contact hours (3;0;0).